mvccogo/VRF-DAIDALUS-CEI/README.md

 ## TODOs

-- Add some VRF scenarios as examples
+- ~~~Add some VRF scenarios as examples
 - Get input from sensors, not from object list
-- Tinker with wrapper
+- ~~Tinker with wrapper
+- Add support for vertical speed maneuvers
+- Add scenarios w/ climbing maneuvers